 All About Kidney Stones

-A kidney stone (nephrolithiasis) is a solid piece of material that forms in the kidney.
-It is made from substances that normally dissolve in the urine.
-Each year, about 1 million people in the U.S. get kidney stones.
+A kidney stone (nephrolithiasis) is a solid piece of material made from chemicals that form in the kidney.
+It's made from substances that normally dissolve in the urine.
+Each year more than half a million people go to the emergency room with kidney stone problems.

-Kidney stones are more common in whites than in African Americans.
-They typically strike between age 20 and 50 and are more common in men than women.
-If you get one stone, you are more likely to get more.
-Repeated stone attacks can affect your kidneys.
+Kidney stones often occur between age 20 and 70 and are more common in men than women.
+If you get kidney stones, you may be more likely to get them in the future.

 How stones form